fsgsmartbuildings/abl-style-guide/README.md

 <a name="variable--case"></a><a name="7.1"></a>
   - [7.1](#variable-case) **Variable Case**: Use appropriate case when naming variable

-    * When define variable use camelCase
+    * When defining a variable use camelCase

     ```openedge
     /* bad */